 - Business Tax - If your rental unit will be available to rent for less than one month, the Sarasota County Business Tax is required.
 Rental units located within city limits must also pay the business tax in the local municipality (Longboat Key, North Port, Sarasota, Venice).

 - Neighborhood HOA - If you are in a neighborhood with an association, refer to your bylaws for specific information on renting in your community.

 Advertising a unit for rent online?

-If your unit is listed on websites such as VRBO, Craigslist, HomeAway, and FlipKey, you must remit the tourist tax on the rent collected.
-If you rent on Airbnb only, as of May 1, 2017, Airbnb will collect and remit the tourist tax on your behalf.
-If your unit is offered for rent on Airbnb and on other websites and/or on your own, you are still required to collect and remit the tourist tax for any rentals outside of the Airbnb website.
+If your unit is listed on websites such as Craigslist, Evolve, Booking.com, Turnkeyvr.com, etc. you must collect and remit the tourist tax on the rent collected.
+If you rent on Airbnb, HomeAway or TripAdvisor (including affiliated websites) only, these websites collect and remit the tourist tax on your behalf.
+(Effective dates are: as of 5/1/17 for Airbnb, and as of 4/1/19 for HomeAway & TripAdvisor.)
+If your unit is offered for rent on one of these websites and on other websites and/or on your own, you are still required to collect and remit the tourist tax for any rentals outside of those websites.

 - Already remitting the tourist tax, click here.